 As visitors move downstream, several overlooks provide the opportunity to observe the unique natural beauty of this site.
 A bike path connecting to an elevated boardwalk and bridge provides a much-needed trail connection to Irvine Park and for the first time connects the east side of Duncan Creek with the west side.

-Construction is scheduled to be completed in June 2019, enabling residents in and around Chippewa Falls to observe and interact with Duncan Creek and Glen Loch Lake from new perspectives.
+Construction was completed in 2019, enabling residents in and around Chippewa Falls to observe and interact with Duncan Creek and Glen Loch Lake from new perspectives.